johnnyfreeman/coseva/README.md

 # Getting Started

-There are a few principles you should know before diving right in.
-The first is that Coseva doesn't do anything other than parse a csv, and give you the results; no querying a database, no jumping on one foot, etc. That's left to you.
-The second is the order in which filters are ran.
-This is very important.
-The parser loops through the file line by line, from top to bottom.
-At each line it runs all row filters first and then all the column filters.
+There are a few things you should know before diving in.

+The first thing, is that Coseva doesn't do anything other than parse a csv, and give you the results; no querying a database, no jumping on one foot, etc. That's left up to you.

+The second thing is the order in which filters are run.
+The parser loops through the csv file, line by line, from top to bottom.
+At each line it runs all <del>row filters first and then all the column filters</del> <ins>filters in the same order they were registered in</ins>.

 # Examples